digital-asset/docs.daml.com/docs/2.8.0/docs/app-dev/bindings-java/open-tracing.rst

    :lines: 33-52

 .. note::
-    Replace the version number in all dependencies with the version that you want to use.
-You can find the available versions by checking the `Maven Central Repository <https://search.maven.org/artifact/io.opentelemetry/opentelemetry-api>`__ etc.
+    Replace the version number in each dependency with the version you want to use.
+To find available versions, check the `Maven Central Repository <https://search.maven.org/artifact/io.opentelemetry/opentelemetry-api>`__.

 Initialize